The Lord of the Rings Online: Helm's Deep: Merit and Medals

-As the final outcome of the Battle for the Hornburg is immutable according to Tolkien's writing, Turbine has opted to add a system called "Merit and Medals" to reinforce the actions that the player takes in the defence of Helm's Deep.
+As the outcome of the Battle for the Hornburg is immutable according to Tolkien's writing, Turbine has opted to add a system called "Merit and Medals" to reinforce the actions that the player takes in the defence of Helm's Deep.
 The purpose of the Merit and Medals system is to fill in some of the details of the battle that were not presented in the book, and give players a chance to influence the direction of the battle.
 Each Epic Battle features a primary objective in the defence of the Hornburg and survival of Rohan.
 In addition to these primary objectives, there are also secondary objectives that provide unique opportunities, such as saving injured soldiers while Uruk-hai invade, or rescuing horses threatened by White Hand assassins.
 Every objective, primary or otherwise, rewards a Medal: bronze, silver, gold, or platinum.
 The higher medals will reward the player with things such as rare armor and accessories, and points to spend on epic battle promotions.

 Each quest has a starting amount of Merit: empty, partial or full.
 A player's current merit is displayed as a bar in the in-game quest tracker, showing the medal the player is currently set to earn, and progress towards the next tier up.
 The maximum amount of Merit players can have on a quest at any point is determined by how complete the objectives of that quest are.
 This is displayed as a percentage next to the quest name.
 Actions that add or remove Merit are listed below the bar in red or green, with an indicator of how many times they have been triggered.
 The difficulty of an objective is directly determined by how many of the merit points the player wishes to earn.
 The more soldiers the player tries to keep alive, the harder it will be, but the greater the reward if the player succeeds.
 If the player chooses to abandon a squad of them, the job will be easier, but the reward will also be less.
 The difficulty dynamically adjusts based on how much the player wishes to attempt at any given moment for an objective.